PostHog/posthog.com/contents/handbook/company/team/joe-martin.md

 - I can help you figure out the right way to communicate something, to anyone, no matter how technical.
 - I can help you with a broad range of marketing tasks, including sales enablement.
 - I can help you understand our customers, our competitors or the press.
-- I can help with literally anything involving writng, editing or proof-reading.
+- I can help with literally anything involving writing, editing or proof-reading.
 - I can help you find new videogames to play.

 # How to work with me